 With life on the road for the nationwide series of workouts soon coming to an end, essentially the best was saved for last at the Blue-Grey All-American Combine (Las Vegas Super).

-NFL veteran Mark McMillian was the lead instructor.
+Several NFL veterans served as the lead instructors.
 Also, giving back to the game as assistants were one-time professionals Byron Evans, George Martinez and Reggie Young.

 After a couple of thorough meetings following the two-day events, here’s a comprehensive list of individuals who left last impression on the coaching staff that was in attendance.

 Budd Bernie, QB, Riverside Poly (CA): The 6-foot and 170-pound senior was seemingly in control from start to finish.
 Chris Bradley from Cahokia (IL) also did well in the setting.

 Jamar McFarlane, RB, Kofa (AZ): A good fit for the 5-9 and 178-pound senior could be within the Big Sky Conference, with nearby Northern Arizona serving as a landing spot.

 Damian Crawford, RB, Ginn Academy (OH): Running up the middle or to the outside, catching the ball out of the backfield, the 6-foot and 197-pound senior can do it all.

 Jamie Guinn, RB, Monett (MO): Quick and fast, more so than many of his peers in the environment, the 6-foot and 190-pound senior grabbed the attention of many onlookers.

 Roosevelt Cage, RB, Jefferson (MN): In time, with a bit more maturity and most likely when it’s time to graduate, the 5-10 and 195-pound junior figures to have many options.

 Damani Wilks, WR, Del Sol Academy (NV): It seems as if Weber State is among those out in front for a possible commitment from the 6-1 and 165-pound senior.
 Watch out.